-The word “Teruah” in Hebrew refers to a shout, or an alarm, or rejoicing and was demonstrated throughout the scriptures.
+The word “Teruah” in Hebrew refers to a shout, an alarm, or rejoicing and was demonstrated throughout the scriptures.

-It is a day to look for the New Moon, a day of rest, a day of remembrance, and a day to the blow the shofar – Numbers 10: 1- 10, Psalms 81: 2 – 3.
+It is a day to look for the New Moon, a day of rest, a day of remembrance, and a day to blow the shofar – Numbers 10: 1- 10, Psalms 81: 2 – 3.

 What is Rosh HaShanah?

 Literally meaning ‘head of the year’ Rosh HaShanah is the celebration of the new year.
 It is customary to eat apples and challah dipped in honey and other sweet fruits and desserts to symbolize a sweet new year.

 Many people believe that Yom Teruah and Rosh HaShanah are the same and that one is just another name for the other, but this is not true!

 Rosh HaShanah originated during the Babylonian captivity of the Hebrews.
 The Babylonians celebrated two new years, the first being in the spring and the second on the 1st of the seventh month called Akitu.
 They held a festival for the Babylonians’ chief god- Marduk, which was celebrated in his temple.
 It was thought that during this time, Marduk would renew the world and pass judgment on human beings.